8bitgeek/debounce/README.md

 A user provided timer callback provides the millisecond counter used as the timebase.

-A user provieded callback provides a means to read the current hardware GPIO state.
+A user provided callback provides a means to read the current hardware GPIO state.

 A user provided application callback to notify the application of a (debounced) change in pin state.